CodePushGo/website/src/content/blog/en/error-handling-in-capacitor-apps-ux-best-practices.md

     -   Retrying actions manually with visible progress indicators
     -   Rolling back to previous versions if necessary

-Platforms like Capgo support these features by managing updates efficiently, ensuring users can access stable versions while issues are being addressed.
+Platforms like CodePushGo support these features by managing updates efficiently, ensuring users can access stable versions while issues are being addressed.

 ### Multi-Language Error Support